 Your Hormones In The Third Stage

 We are helped in birth by three major mammalian hormone systems, all of which play important roles in the third stage as well.
-The hormone oxytocin causes the uterine contractions that signal labour, as well as helping us to enact our instinctive mothering behaviours.
+The hormone oxytocin causes the uterine contractions that signal labor, as well as helping us to enact our instinctive mothering behaviors.
 Endorphins, the body’s natural opiates, produce an altered state of consciousness and aid us in transmuting pain: and the fight or flight hormones adrenaline and noradrenaline (epinephrine and norepinephrine – also known as catecholamines or CAs) give us the burst of energy that we need to push our babies out in second stage.

 During the third stage of labour, strong uterine contractions continue at regular intervals, under the continuing influence of oxytocin.
 The uterine muscle fibres shorten, or retract, with each contraction, leading to a gradual decrease in the size of the uterus, which helps to ‘shear’ the placenta away from its attachment site.
 Third stage is complete when the placenta is delivered.

 For the new mother, the third stage is a time of reaping the rewards of her labour.
 Mother Nature provides peak levels of oxytocin, the hormone of love, and endorphins, hormones of pleasure for both mother and baby.
 Skin to skin contact and the baby’s first attempts to breast feed further augment maternal oxytocin levels, strengthening the uterine contractions that will help the placenta to separate, and the uterus to contract down.
 In this way, oxytocin acts to prevent haemorrhage, as well as to establish, in concert with the other hormones, the close bond that will ensure a mother’s care and protection, and thus her baby’s survival.